fbpx

 Day 23 - Isla San Cristobal

-Take an early morning boat ride towards Isla Floreana this morning.
-Along the way, keep your eyes peeled for wildlife, including dolphins and whales.
+Take an early morning boat ride to Isla Floreana and look for dolphins and whales along the way.
 Snorkel in the clear blue waters and then break for lunch.
-After, venture to a black-sand beach that belongs to the Witmers – decedents of some of the first settlers on the Galapagos.
-The town here, Puerto Velasco Ibarra, has about 150 residents and an intriguing history involving deaths, disappearances and murders.
+After, venture to a black-sand beach belonging to the Witmers – descendants of some of the first settlers on the Galapagos.
+The town here – Puerto Velasco Ibarra – has about 150 residents and an intriguing history involving deaths, disappearances and murders.
 Later in the afternoon, wave goodbye to Floreana and continue to Isla Isabela, where you’ll spend the night.

 Day 25 - Isla Isabela

 This morning, you’ll hop on a small Zodiac boat and cruise to Las Tintoreras (Shark Alley), looking out for blue-footed boobies and the famous Galapagos penguin.
 Take a short walk on this isolated islet and popular iguana nesting site, then snorkel in a calm inlet with colourful fish and winding underground lava tubes.
 This area is also frequented by green sea turtles that like to rest on the calm, sandy bottom.
 Return to Isla Isabela and visit the Arnaldo Tupiza Tortoise Breeding Center, where you'll observe giant tortoises in all stages of development.
 After learning about the thousand turtles that are preparing for life here, you’ll head to a brackish lagoon to observe flamingos.
-Later today, take a kayak around the island before finding your sandy resting spot and soaking in your first Isabela sunset – arguably the most beautiful of all the islands!
+Later today, take a kayak around the island and spend your evening resting in the sand and soaking in your first Isabela sunset – arguably the most beautiful of all the islands!

 Day 26 - Isla Isabela

 Start your last day on Isla Isabela by heading towards the Sierra Negra Volcano – one of the Galapagos’ most active volcanoes and the world's second-largest crater!
-Weather permitting, you’ll take a challenging hike of around 17 km up the rocky mountain, which takes 5 to 6 hours.
-After the hike, make your way back to town for some free time to curl up with a book or venture down to the water for a relaxing swim before dinner.
+Weather permitting, you’ll take a challenging hike of around 17 km up the rocky mountain.
+After, make your way back to town for some free time to curl up with a book, soak your tired muscles or venture down to the water for a relaxing swim before dinner.

 Day 27 - Isla Isabela / Isla Santa Cruz

 Jump aboard a private speedboat this morning and head to Isla Santa Cruz.
 When you arrive, leave your bags at the hotel and head to the Santa Cruz Highlands.
-Your first stop is a local farm, where giant tortoises roam the grounds.
-Here, you’ll have a cooking class with an expert chef who will teach you how to make the famed encebollado – a local soup considered one of the best in the world!
+Your first stop is a local farm, where giant tortoises roam the grounds freely.
+Here, you’ll meet with an expert chef for a cooking class to make the famed encebollado – a local tuna soup that’s widely considered one of the best in the world!
 This hearty dish uses slow-cooked albacore tuna and a savoury broth made of onions, cilantro and spices.
 The dish is traditionally served with yuca (a starchy root vegetable) and garnished with lime and green onions.
-Enjoy the fruits (or soups) of your labour for lunch, then spend some time wandering the grounds with the slow-paced residents.
-After lunch, you’ll visit an organic sugar cane farm run by a local family for a trapiche tour (a sugar cane mill used in artisanal sugar production).
-See how the family harvests and processes sugar cane as well as cacao and how it really is a community effort.
+Enjoy the soups of your labour for lunch, then wander the grounds with the slow-paced residents.
+After lunch, you’ll visit an organic sugar cane farm run by a local family for a tour of their trapiche (a sugar cane mill used in artisanal sugar production).
+See how the family harvests and processes sugar cane and cacao and how they work with the local community.

 Day 28 - Isla Santa Cruz

 Take a morning walk in Tortuga Bay after breakfast.
 Along the way, keep an eye out for eagle rays, sea turtles and blue-footed boobies.
-After returning to town for lunch, you’ll pass through a local fish market on the way to The Galapagos Conservancy.
-Here, they help protect the Galapagos' unique biodiversity.
+Later, you’ll head to the local fish market for a dose of local life on the way to The Galapagos Conservancy, who help protect the Galapagos' unique biodiversity.
 Learn how The Intrepid Foundation supports the Galapagos Conservancy Women in Sustainable Entrepreneurship (WISE) program, which provides critical capital for sustainability initiatives and builds the entrepreneurial capacity of Galapagos women.
 After, head to the Charles Darwin Research Station – an international non-profit organisation that’s dedicated to the scientific research and conservation of the archipelago’s environment and biodiversity.

 Day 29 - Quito